stadelmanma/garmin-run-tracker/README.md

 Additional features are being considered/planned out, such as:
  * Output various statistics like "Personal Bests"
  * Output other aggregate data like weekly mileage
- * Create static route map images using the lat/long positions
  * Add data plotting capabilities
- * Allow elevation data to be updated after file import if desired
- * Allow runs to be labeled/named, i.e. "morgantown marathon" this should be unique
+ * Allow runs to be labeled/named, i.e. "morgantown marathon"
  * Allow comments on runs
  * ...